Technical Benchmark & Clinical Oversight | Kantesti AI

 NVIDIA Inception Program

-GPU computing resources and AI model optimization enabling efficient training on 15M+ sample datasets.
+GPU computing resources and AI model optimization enabling efficient model training and optimization.

 Google Cloud AI